gamer4et/summarization-memory-helper/README.md

     - summarizes each chapter;
     - saves the result.
 12. Review the chapter view with the audio player, transcription, and summary.
+13. If you need to add more spoken notes to an existing recording, use the recording continuation flow in the book detail view.
+The app uploads a new browser audio blob, appends it to the existing recording, rebuilds decoded/VAD audio, and reprocesses the full combined recording.
+14. After at least one recording is completed, open the test view to generate multiple-choice questions from stored chapter transcriptions and run quiz sessions.

 ```mermaid
 flowchart TD